DominickGirard/ObsidianVault/Biol/August 19.md

 ### The 6 W's of Science

 Who?
+Anyone or Anything

 What?

-Why?
+Anything Living

+When?
+3000 BCE

 Where?
+Anywhere

 Why?
+Understand the element of the world

 How?
+The scientific method

+---